strimzi/proposals/036-kraft-mode.md

 #### Dependency on other feature gates

-The `UseKraft` feature gate will be designed to work only with the `UseStrimziPodSets` feature gate enabled.
+The `UseKRaft` feature gate will be designed to work only with the `UseStrimziPodSets` feature gate enabled (see the [StatefulSet removal proposal](https://github.com/strimzi/proposals/blob/main/031-statefulset-removal.md) for more details).
 The StrimziPodSets will be what Strimzi will use in the future instead of the StatefulSets.
 There is no plan to support the StatefulSets in the KRaft mode.
-The feature gate settings will be validated when the operator starts.
+The feature gate settings will be validated when the operator starts to ensure that both feature gates are set correctly.

 ### Limitations